 You can also look at the crosses column.
-In a modern football, it’s often the full-backs who are giving the most crosses.
+In modern football, it’s often the full-backs who are giving the most crosses.
 But if you find a stand-out midfielder here, he’s also a solid source for assists.

-Same goes for the pass success percentage.
+The same goes for the pass success percentage.
 It doesn’t really matter in fantasy football.